Docy Child

 Available templates

-When implementing your authentication process, the following steps should be considered for account IDs:
+The following steps are to be considered for account IDs:

-Then, an auditing trail must be implemented to easily track the IDs activities across the platform
+Then, an audit trail must be implemented to easily track ID activities across the platform.

-• User lists demonstrating that unique IDs are used
+1. User lists demonstrating unique IDs are used.

-1. User lists demonstrating that unique IDs are used
+1. User lists demonstrating unique IDs are used.

 Join the conversation